saikojosh/Countersign/README.md

 ### > cs.test()
-Runs all the tests that have been setup against the given password and passes a 'success' boolean to the callback.
+Runs every test against the given password, and then passes a 'success' boolean and result object to the callback.
+Success will only be true if all the required tests have passed successfully *and* the score is above the minimum score threshold.
+The actual score achieved can be found via `result.score`.

 ##### Usage
 ```javascript